xbl4z3r/xbl4z3r/README.md

 <br />

 <br />
-I'm a passionate self taught backend developer and gamer in my free time.
-I love cats and coding and I'm looking forward to expanding my knowledge about computers and programming.<br />
+I'm a passionate self taught backend developer from Romania.
+I love cats and coding and I'm looking forward to expanding my knowledge about computers and programming.
+I'm also a big gamer myself so many of my projects are about game related things.
+This includes a Discord Bot, a Minecraft Client and Launcher and a game that has no been released yet.
+I also want to get into IOT, AI and AR.
+Another subject I would love to research on more is Cybersecurity and Quatum Computing.
+I hope you'll have a blast looking at my open source projects or while using my closed source apps.
+Whatever it is, it's nice to know you stopped by to check my stuff out!<br />

 <br />